SHREESHANTH99/SHREESHANTH99/README.md

 ### 🎯 2025 Goals
 - [ ] Build 5 full-stack applications
 - [ ] Contribute to 5 open source projects
-- [ ] Create interactive 3D web experiences
 - [ ] Learn Typescript and next.js
-- [ ] Contribute to Big Open Source Projects Like GSOC
+- [ ] Contribute to Big Open Source Projects Like GSOC and SOB

 ## 🌐 Connect with Me